chriswebb09/chriswebb09.github.io/_posts/2017-04-22-testing-asynchronous-code-in-swift.md

 _Tests execute synchronously because each test is invoked independently one after another._

-But, as Apple helpfully points out:
+As Apple helpfully points out:

 _But more and more code executes asynchronously._

 There's a simple reason behind this phenomenon:

 More and more, code relies on data from network requests to function.
 The inherent unpredictability of networking, the fact that there is no guarantee of when your data will arrive, means these request need to be handled asynchronously.

 ### Getting Started

-Some good things to test in your application are complex sets of logic and logic the deals with data that is subject to change.
-Consistent aspects on your code, like a model is not necessarily the first priority.
+Some good things to test in your application complex blocks of logic.
+Consistent aspects on your code, like your model classes are not necessarily first priority.
 For this example I'm going to test the intermediary between the networking functionality and what is displayed on the screen.

-## Living Up To Expectations
+### Living Up To Expectations

 To begin with, let's create our expectation.
 An Expectation is a predefined outcome that you want your asynchronous code to perform.
 To do this, we'll need to create an instance of the [XCTestExpectation class](https://developer.apple.com/reference/xctest/xctestexpectation).

+#### Appley Words:
+_An expected outcome in an asynchronous test._

+Apple can be hit or miss when it come to explaining stuff concisely and clearly, but in this case they're dead on.
+Couldn't have said it any better.

+### Creating Expectations

 When we create our expectation, we give it a string which  describes the what we are expecting.
 While writing out a good description may not be necessary to run your test, the test log might be meaningless without it.

 {% highlight swift linenos %}